11 Mid-Autumn Festival Facts You Should Know

 See also Mid-Autumn Festival History and Origin since 3,000 Years Ago

 This is an interesting Mid-Autumn Festival fact, or to be exact, a legend about its origin.
-According to the legend, there was a hero named Hou Yi, who got a pack of immortal medicine that anyone took it could immediately become a god or goddess and fly to the heaven.
-He handed over it to his wife Chang E to keep.
+According to the legend, there was a hero named Hou Yi, who acquired a magical potion that, if one took some, would immediately make them a god or goddess able to fly to Heaven.
+He handed over it to his wife Chang E for safe keeping.

-A few days later, when Hou Yi was not at home, Peng Meng, a bad guy, took a sword and broke into the house, and forced Chang E to surrender the immortal medicine.
-Chang E swallowed it to prevent it falling into the hands of the bad guy.
-Then her body immediately floated off the ground and flew to the sky.
+A few days later, when Hou Yi was away from home, Peng Meng, an evil man, took a sword and broke into the house, where he tried to force Chang E to surrender the immortality medicine.
+Chang E swallowed it to prevent it falling into his hands.
+She immediately floated off the ground and flew up into the sky.

-As she was worried about her husband, she flew to the moon that was closest to the earth on the heaven.
-Hou Yi was so sorrowed that he sacrificed food Cheng E liked on the full moon night to miss her.
-And this custom was gradually spread into the folklore.
+As she was concerned for her husband, she flew to the moon, the heavenly body closest to the Earth.
+Hou Yi was so sorrowed that he sacrificed Cheng E's favorite food on the night of the full moon in her memory.
+This custom gradually spread into folklore.

 See also 6 Most Well-known Legends about Mid-Autumn Festival